vorpaljs/bash-parser/packages/map-iterable/readme.md

 If an object is provided, it is interpreted as on option object with following properties:

 	* callback: Function - see above
 	* init: Function - optional init function that must return the initial value for `context`.
-If it's not provided, a value of {} will be used as `context` initial value.
+If it's not provided, the iterable itself will be used as `context` initial value.

 * data: Iterable